zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Credit and payment

 Signup to our Services does not require you to open a payment account.
 However, a payment account is required for the purchase of our Subscriptions.
-The costs for the services you have purchased will be debited periodically and in advance from your payment account.
+The costs for the services you have purchased will be debited periodically from your payment account.

 ### Payment procedure